USEPA/CMAQ/UTIL/create_ebi/README.md

 ### Description

 The create_ebi utility generates an Euler Backward Iterative (EBI) solver for a photochemical mechanism.
 Source code generated should be used to build the CMAQ CCTM using the photochemical mechanism.
-The solver is based on Hertel et. al (1993) and was developed to solve the Ox, HOx, NOx, VOC cycles in tropospheric photochemistry.
+The solver is based on Hertel et. al (1993) and was developed to solve the Ox, HOx, NOx-NOy, VOC cycles in tropospheric photochemistry.
 It combines analytical solutions for specific mechanism species and a numerical method for the remaining mechanism species.
 The photochemical mechanism must include the specific species and their chemistry needs to meet set rules.
 If it does not satisfy these constraints, an EBI solver produced by create_ebi should not be used.
 The create_ebi utility attempts to test for meeting these constraints and stop if they are not met but the tests may not detect all possible cases for violations.

 <center> Table 2.
 Photochemistry Species or Compounds Required;